 Electronic Arts Intermix (EAI) is one of the world’s leading resources for video and media art.
 Founded in 1971 by gallerist Howard Wise, EAI was envisioned as an alternative paradigm for the cultivation of artists’ media, serving as a critical hub for the creation and distribution of video at a time in which the availability of these tools was limited and the infrastructure for the circulation of these works was still emerging.
 Access, community, and experimentation were the cornerstones of EAI’s founding, and continue to charge the work we do.

-In 2021, EAI celebrated its 50th anniversary with a rotating series of video features and oral histories from key figures across our collection—in many cases accompanied by newly commissioned writing, archival documents, and interviews.
-Fifty.eai.org emerged as a hub for these special projects reflecting on the milestone and envisioning the organization’s future.
+In 2021, EAI inaugurated features.eai.org in celebration of the organization’s 50th anniversary, sharing a rotating series of video features and oral histories from key figures across our collection—in many cases accompanied by newly commissioned writing, archival documents, and interviews.
 Now, this microsite offers a platform for continued writing, conversations, and video features beyond the occasion of the anniversary, celebrating our artists and the rich, ongoing history of EAI.

 Howard Wise and Operations Engineer John Trayna at the EAI Video Editing Facility, 1972.
 Photo: Davidson Gigliotti.
 Image description: Two men look through a window into an editing station featuring monitors, open-reel tape machines, and other equipment.